-\begin{Thm} Let $m>n$ be positive integers and let $M$ be a closed manifold of dimension $m$.
-Let $R$ be a principle ideal domain and let $A$ be an $R$-module compatible with the free module $\mathcal{F}_{m-n}(R,M)$.
-Let $N$ be an oriented manifold of dimension $n$ without boundary.
-Let $f:M \rightarrow N$ be a triangulable map.
-If there exists a regular value such that the inverse image includes a connected component such that for a naturally obtained framed manifold, the value obtained and uniquely defined by the natural quotient map from $\mathcal{F}_{m-n}(R,M)$ onto $\mathcal{F}_{m-n}(R,M)/A$, by virtue of fundamental properties of framed manifolds, is not zero, then $H_n(W_f;\mathcal{F}_{m-n}(R,M)/A)$ is not zero. \end{Thm} \begin{proof} As the proof of Theorem \ref{thm:1}, for any $n$-dimensional simplex $\sigma$ of $W_f$, we can correspond an element in ${\mathcal{F}}_{\sigma} \in \mathcal{F}_k(R,M)/A$ uniquely by taking the class and the uniquely determined element of inverse image of a regular value, a submanifold of $M$.
-The uniqueness of the element and the class follows from the fact that for two different regular values, the inverse images are cobordant as framed manifolds in $M$, which we can see from the fundamental discussion presented in \cite{milnor} and Lemma 3.1 of \cite{hiratukasaeki2}, for example.
+Furthermore, suppose that the following two additional conditions hold. \begin{enumerate} \item There exists a connected component $F$ of the preimage of a regular value, which is regarded as a framed manifold in the way just before. \item The value of the natural quotient map from $\mathcal{F}_{m-n}(R,M)$ onto $\mathcal{F}_{m-n}(R,M)/A$ {\rm (}, defined by virtue of fundamental properties of framed manifolds{\rm )} at the framed manifold $F$ is not zero. \end{enumerate} Then $H_n(W_f;\mathcal{F}_{m-n}(R,M)/A)$ is not zero. \end{Thm} \begin{proof} As the proof of Theorem \ref{thm:1}, for any simplex $\sigma$ of $W_f$ of degree $n$, we can correspond an element in ${\mathcal{F}}_{\sigma} \in \mathcal{F}_k(R,M)/A$ uniquely by taking the element uniquely defined from the preimage of a regular value.
+The preimage is a submanifold with no boundary and also a framed manifold of $M$.
+The uniqueness of the element or the class is due to the following reasons. \begin{itemize} \item $N$ is oriented.
+We can choose a basis of the tangent vector space at any point of $N$ compatible with the orientation of $N$.
+For a regular value $p \in N$ of $f$, we choose such a basis $b_p$.
+The preimage $F_p:=f^{-1}(p)$ is regarded as a framed manifold with a normal bundle ${\nu}_{F_p}$ and we have suitable $\dim N$ independent sections.
+We can do so that the total space of the normal bundle is regarded as the preimage of the interior of a small copy of the $\dim N$-dimensional unit disk embedded smoothly in $N$ and containing $p$ in the inteiror.
+We can find the normal bundle and the mutually independent sections so that the value obtained as the value of the composition of each of the $\dim N$ independent sections before with the differential of the restriction of $f$ to ${\nu}_{F_p}$ is uniquely defined and the corresponding element of the basis $b_p$.
+This is due to related arguments in \cite{milnor}. \item For two different regular values, preimages are cobordant as framed manifolds in $M$ obtained in the manner just before.
+We can see this from the fundamental discussion presented in \cite{milnor} and Lemma 3.1 of \cite{hiratukasaeki2}, for example. \end{itemize}

+The first reason presents the fact that the preimage of any regular value can be regarded as a framed submanifold in a natural way due to the theory of \cite{milnor}.